Best Cave Diving Destinations - Bluewater Dive Travel

 Photos by Woodville Karst Plain Project - David Rhea (L) and Su Kim (R).

-Tallahassee International Airport (TLH) is the closest major airport, and services flights from all over the US.
-Once in Florida, visitors can take their pick of a wide range of accommodation options to suit all tastes and budgets.
+Tallahassee International Airport (TLH) is the closest major airport and serves flights from all over the US.
+Once in Florida, visitors can choose from a wide range of accommodation options to suit all tastes and budgets.
 Many of the spring systems fall within state parks and conservation areas, so hiring a car will make access far easier.

 Temperature: 58 to 66oF (14 to 18oC).

-Visibility: Affected by rain and surface run-off, algae, and tanins so very variable, 3 foot to 140+ foot (1 to 42+m).
+Visibility: Affected by rain and surface run-off, algae, and tannins, so very variable, 3 feet to 140+ feet (1 to 42+m).

 Non-Diving Activities: Some of the more popular springs have been developed into swimming and leisure sites.

-Required Diving Skill Level: Snorkeler to technical diver, resitrictions are in place to prevent non-quaified divers fom venturing too far.
+Required Diving Skill Level: Snorkeler to technical diver.
+Restrictions are in place to prevent non-qualified divers from venturing too far.

 Chandelier Cave offers excellent visibility, and rock formations reflected in the glassy water surface create a surreal experience above as divers explore the cavern's many nooks and crannies.
 A series of haloclines create shimmering mirages in the water column, and from the very far end of the cavern, divers can look back and see the green/blue of the ocean at the entrance.
 Of the many dark-loving critters that inhabit Chandelier Cave, perhaps the most exciting is the mandarin fish that can sometimes be spotted around the cave mouth.